Sprechender/DailyTask/README.md

 # DailyTask
- command line tool for managing daily tasks
+ an command line tool for managing daily tasks